 As you may have heard by now.
-Tayrona National Park will be closed for a month.
-Since January 28th to February 28th.
-This was settled by Mamos and leaders of the four indigenous communities in Sierra Nevada of Santa Marta and National Parks of Colombia.
+Tayrona National Park will be closing 3 times per year since 2020.
+This agreement was settled by Mamos and leaders of the four indigenous communities in Sierra Nevada of Santa Marta and National Parks of Colombia.

 The main reason of Tayrona closing